Last updated on December 9, 2023

-In the current Standard, Theros: Beyond Death does this exceptionally well.
+Neon Dynasty does this exceptionally well in the current Standard.
 Yes, the set’s rares and mythics are also dynamite and you’d be crazy to not want to get your hands on them, but its commons and uncommons should tickle your fancy just as much.
-We recently published a drafting guide for THB where we also covered the best and worst cards in the set and it’s very telling.

-Dual- or tri-color decks (or four-/five-colors, even) mean that you need to pay attention to the nonbasic duals, fetches, and mana fixing cards much more.
-The more colors in your deck—even if it’s just a splash—the more important this is.
+Dual- or tri-color decks (even 4- and 5-colors) mean that you need to pay attention to the nonbasic duals, fetches, and mana fixing cards much more.
+The more colors in your deck, even if it’s just a splash, the more important this is.